Biography

 and gently unresolved.

 For Gillespie, painting is a way of giving form to the intangible.
-She is drawn to surfaces that feel worn and lived-in, to moments of stillness, to spaces that exist somewhere between clarity and ambiguity.
+She is drawn to surfaces that feel worn and lived-in, to moments of stillness, and to spaces that exist somewhere between clarity and ambiguity.
 Her work invites the viewer to pause and enter a state of quiet observation, where feeling takes precedence over form.

-She hold's a Masters in Architecture from the Accademia di Architettura di Mendrisio in Switzerland, where she focused on memory, materiality, and expressive drawing as a bridge between architecture and art.
-Her professional journey spans Switzerland, Italy, and Australia, and includes work in architectural research and design, heritage preservation, writing for both international and local design publications, as well as buying, retail design and visual merchandising for high fashion.
-This diverse and immersive background - rooted in both the technical and the expressive has profoundly shaped her artistic voice.
-Today, her practice reflects this rich foundation, evolving through solo projects and collaborative, design-led ventures.
+She holds an MSc in Architecture from the Accademia di Architettura di Mendrisio in Switzerland, where her studies focused on memory, materiality, and expressive drawing as a bridge between architecture and art.
+Her professional journey spans Switzerland, Italy, and Australia, and includes experience in architectural research and design, heritage preservation, writing for international and local design publications, as well as buying, retail design, and visual merchandising within high fashion.
+This diverse and immersive background, rooted equally in the technical and the expressive has profoundly shaped her artistic voice.